-Acetaminophen (brand name Tylenol®) is a safe, effective pain reliever and fever reducer for children and adolescents.
+Acetaminophen (Tylenol®) is a safe, effective pain reliever and fever reducer for children and adolescents.
 But giving your child more than the recommended dose can lead to acetaminophen toxicity, which can cause liver damage and even death if untreated.
-Among the signs of acetaminophen toxicity are nausea, vomiting, breathing problems, and abdominal pain.
+Among the signs of Tylenol overdose are nausea, vomiting, breathing problems and abdominal pain.
 These need immediate medical attention.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You and your healthcare provider will determine the right dose for your child.
+You and your child’s healthcare provider will determine the right dose for your child.

-Remember that any other prescription and OTC medications (such as cold medicines) also contain acetaminophen.
-Be sure to read the label of cold, sinus and other OTC medicines carefully to see how much acetaminophen (if any) it contains.
+Important: Remember that any other prescription and OTC medications (like cold medicines) also contain acetaminophen.
+Be sure to read the labels of cold, sinus and other OTC medicines carefully to see how much acetaminophen (if any) they contain.

 Always note your child’s dosage when you give them acetaminophen.